Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Abstract

 \section{Abstract}

-More than one hundred galaxy-scale strong gravitational lens systems have been found by searching for the emission lines coming from galaxies with redshift higher than the lens galaxies.
-Based on this spectroscopic-selection method, we introduce the deep Residual Network (ResNet, a kind of deep Convolutional Neural Networks) to search for the galaxy-Ly$\alpha$ emitter (LAE) lens candidates by recognizing the Ly$\alpha$ emissions coming from high redshift ($2 < z < 3$) galaxies in the spectra of early-type galaxies (ETGs) at middle ($z\sim 0.5$) redshift.
+More than one hundred galaxy-scale strong gravitational lens systems have been found by searching for the emission lines coming from galaxies with redshifts higher than the lens galaxies.
+Based on this spectroscopic-selection method, we introduce the deep Residual Networks (ResNet, a kind of deep Convolutional Neural Networks) to search for the galaxy-Ly$\alpha$ emitter (LAE) lens candidates by recognizing the Ly$\alpha$ emission lines coming from high redshift galaxies ($2 < z < 3$) in the spectra of early-type galaxies (ETGs) at middle redshift ($z\sim 0.5$).
 The spectra of the ETGs come from the Data Release 12 (DR12) of the Baryon Oscillation Spectroscopic Survey (BOSS) of the Sloan Digital Sky Survey \uppercase\expandafter{\romannumeral3} (SDSS-\uppercase\expandafter{\romannumeral3}).
-In this paper, we first build a 28 layers ResNet model, and then artificially synthesize 150,000 training spectra, including 140,000 spectra without Ly$\alpha$ emissions and 10,000 with Ly$\alpha$ emissions, to train the network.
-After 25 epochs training, we obtain a near-perfect test accuracy at 99.54\% in our model, and the corresponding loss is 0.0028.
+In this paper, we first build a 28 layers ResNet model, and then artificially synthesize 150,000 training spectra, including 140,000 spectra without Ly$\alpha$ lines and 10,000 ones with Ly$\alpha$ lines, to train the networks.
+After 20 training epochs, we obtain a near-perfect test accuracy at 0.9954.
+The corresponding loss is 0.0028 and the completeness is 93.6\%.
 We finally apply our ResNet model to our predictive data with 174 known lens candidates.
-We obtain 1232 hits including 161 (92.5\% discovery rate) of the 174 known candidates.
+We obtain 1232 hits including 161 of the 174 known candidates (92.5\% discovery rate).
 Apart from the hits found in other works, our ResNet model also find 536 new hits.
-We then perform several subsequent selections to these 536 hits and present 6 most believable lens candidates.
+We then perform several subsequent selections on these 536 hits and present 5 most believable lens candidates.